 Gotta love it when a passing thought from one post leads to an entire new fully-fleshed-out post.
 I had remarked, during my two-week tour in London, I was reminded often of places I’d seen Damian in images and film.
 In particular, when I was walking from Shakespeare’s Globe west towards Blackfriars Bridge along the Thames Path I looked down to the river and saw the moss covered walls where Damian and Helen leaned and loafed for a photoshoot, as well as the pier under which Hector made a phone call in Our Kind of Traitor.

 That bit of Proustian mind-wandering lead Damianista to the thought, “Hey, why not do a post where we follow along in Damian’s footsteps throughout London?”
 “Isn’t that a bit stalkery?”
 I worried.
 “Nah,” we both concluded.
 Happily, Damian knows we are the most harmless variety of stalkers he could ever have.
 So, here it is, a catalog of all the places and sites where we “saw” Damian, characters he’s played, and stories he’s been a part of in his beloved home town.

-Hello, everyone!
-Damianista welcomes you to a new fan story!
+Hi everyone!
+Damianista welcomes you to a NEW Fan Story Tuesday!

 Today’s story comes from Petra, aka Lucky Fellow as she likes to call herself, a wonderful fan from Germany, who has been one of our very loyal readers and supporters.
 Our interaction with Petra is quite special since she always writes in German, and we google-translate her note to English and then respond.
 And how can you not LOVE this technology letting us overcome any language barrier and share our love and admiration for Damian Lewis regardless of who we are and where we are?
 And after all, we all speak the same language when it comes to Damian!